mitoteam/mtsaver/README.md

 Trying to be self-explainatory (`mtsaver help`).
 More docs will be added later.

+## Basic idea

+Lets assume we have huge enought working directory (~12 Gb) we want to backup periodicly (for example _daily_).
+And we want to have history of its changes (for example to be able to restore some file deleted twelve backups ago).
+Lets assume we want to keep history for _180 days_.

+Packing folder with 7-Zip creates 5Gb arhive.
+Creating 180 archives (one per day) will 1) take 900Gb of storage 2) takes a lot of time to create each archive 3) requires some manual file management to delete outdated arhives beyond 180 days window.

+Day by day we work with very small amount of files: some new documents added, rarely some old ones are edited, even more rarely something being deleted.

+**mtsaver** is a solution to **pack only those new, changed or removed files** (thank you 7-Zip for anti-items support!) saving time and storage.

 ## Usage

 Build from sources (`make`) or unpack one of pre-compiled binaries.